ivan1993spb/snake-server/README.md

 ## Game rules

 The player controls snake.
 The task of the game is to grow the biggest snake.
-In order to do this players can eat apples, watermelons and the remains of dead snakes of other players.
+In order to grow up players can eat apples, watermelons, snakes and the remains of dead snakes of other players.
 If the snake hits a wall, the snake will die, and the player will start again with small snake.
 If the snake has grown it can eat the smallest snakes.

 ## Installation